Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 No, if done right.
 The key is timing and relevance: start after delivery, ask about the item, be helpful, and don't turn every message into an ask.
 With existing customers, less than 0.1% of customers asked to stop texting.

-Does Return Signals replace Klaviyo / Attentive / Postscript?
+Does Signals replace Klaviyo / Attentive / Postscript?

 How hard is the integration?